topherchris420/airc-simulation/README.md

 **➡️ [View the Live Demo](https://topherchris420.github.io/airc-simulation/) ⬅️**

-*(Replace the links above with your actual GitHub username and repository name)*

 ![AIRC Simulation Screenshot](https://i.imgur.com/rL4z1Qk.png)
-*(Pro-tip: Run the simulation, take a screenshot, and replace the image link above to show off your project!)*
+*(Feel free to run the simulation, take your own screenshot, and replace the image link above to show it off!)*

 ## About The Simulation